david-gimeno/LIP-RTVE/README.md

-# LIP-RTVE: AN AUDIOVISUAL DATABASE FOR CONTINUOUS SPANISH IN THE WILD
+# LIP-RTVE: An Audiovisual Database for Continuous Spanish in the Wild
 ##### Authors: David Gimeno-Gómez & Carlos-D. Martínez-Hinarejos

 ### INTRODUCTION